singularityhub/sregistry/docs/_docs/install/server.md

  - starting nginx
  - installing certbot
  - generating certificates
- - linking them to where the docker-compose expects them
+ - linking them to where the docker compose expects them
  - add a reminder or some other method to renew within 89 days

 With certbot, you should be able to run `certbot renew` when the time to renew comes up.
 There is also an [older